dlsun/ds-seminar/README.md

 * <a href="https://www.cmu.edu/news/stories/archives/2015/july/online-ads-research.html">Questioning the Fairness of Targeting Ads Online (Brief Summary)</a>
 * <a href="http://dlsun.github.io/ds-seminar/readings/AutomatedExperimentsonAdPrivacySettings.pdf">Original article from the above brief summary</a>

+### Week 3
+Topic: Data vs. Theory

+Intro to reading: In 2008, Chris Anderson, then editor-in-chief of Wired Magazine, published a provocative editorial entitled "The End of Theory: The Data Deluge Makes the Scientific Method Obsolete."
+He essentially argues that traditional methods of scientific discovery and business strategy are inferior in comparison to what can be achieved with data mining on large-scale datasets.
+This is a fundamentally attractive idea -- that through big data, we can leave behind human-constructed models and theories about the way the world works, and instead discover directly from the data all the answers we need.
+There are clearly many examples of where data-driven methods have prevailed over traditional hand-crafted alternatives, and all of you must "believe in data" somewhat based on your choice of academic field to study!
+But, what is missing in Anderson's discussion of the promise and successes of big data?
+Is data really all we need?
+And when might data lead us astray?

+Note that this article has almost 2,500 citations on Google Scholar and is widely discussed in followup blog posts and magazine articles -- you might want to search a bit to find some different perspectives on this bold idea.

+Reading:
+* Anderson, C. (2008).
+[The End of Theory: The Data Deluge Makes the Scientific Method Obsolete](https://www.wired.com/2008/06/pb-theory/).
+Wired Magazine.

 ## Fall 2020

 ## Overview